mjordan/larkm/README.md

 Visit `http://127.0.0.1:8000/ark:/12345/x9062cdde7-f9d6-48bb-be17-bd3b9f441ec4` using `curl -Lv`.
 You will see a redirect to `https://example.com/foo`.

 To see the configured metadata and committment statement for the ARK instead of resolving to its target, append `?info` to the end of the ARK, e.g., `http://127.0.0.1:8000/ark:/12345/x9062cdde7-f9d6-48bb-be17-bd3b9f441ec4?info`.

+> To comply with the ARK specification, the hyphens in the identifier are optional.
+Therefore, `http://127.0.0.1:8000/ark:/12345/x9062cdde7-f9d648bbbe17bd3--b9f441ec4` is equivalent to `http://127.0.0.1:8000/ark:/12345/x9062cdde7-f9d6-48bb-be17-bd3b9f441ec4`.
+Since hyphens are integral parts of UUIDs, larkm restores the hyphens to their expected location within the UUID to perform its lookups during resolution.
+Hyphens in UUIDs are optional/ignored only when resolving an ARK.
+They are required for all other operations described below.

 ### Creating a new ARK